Symplectically self-polar polytopes of minimal capacity: Introduction

 In~\cite{berezovik2022symplectic} it was shown that this conjecture is equivalent to a conjecture about volumes of symplectically self-polar bodies.
 The latter conjecture states that

 for any symplectically self-polar convex body $X \subset \mathbb{R}^{2n}$.

 In dimension 2 it is true that $\vol X \geq 3$ for every symplectically self-polar convex body~\cite[Corollary 5.2]{berezovik2022symplectic}.
 So the inequality~\eqref{eq:conj:vol_1} is not tight even in dimension 2.
+Note that this does not contradict the tightness of Mahler's conjecture, since the proof of equivalence of these two conjectures uses tools of asymptotic geometric analysis.
+So the natural question is, ``What is the tight version of inequality~\eqref{eq:conj:vol_1}?''

-We may try to formulate a stronger version of this inequality using Viterbo's conjecture.
+We may try to formulate a stronger version of this inequality using Viterbo's conjecture for centrally symmetric convex bodies.
 A particular case of Viterbo's conjecture~\cite{viterbo2000metric} for the Ekeland--Hofer--Zehnder capacity states that

 where $X \subset \mathbb{R}^{2n}$ is a convex body and $c_{EHZ}(X)$ is the Ekeland--Hofer--Zehnder capacity of the body $X$.
+This conjecture fails for the class of all convex bodies (see~\cite{haim2024counterexample}), however, it is still open for the case of centrally symmetric convex bodies.
 Combining this conjecture with the inequality

 for a symplectically self-polar convex body $X \subset \mathbb{R}^{2n}$ (see \cite[Theorem 5.1]{berezovik2022symplectic}), we can write a stronger version of the inequality~\eqref{eq:conj:vol_1} as follows